title: Zettelmarkup: Supported Attribute Values for Natural Languages

 To specify the language within an attribute, you must use the key `lang`.

-The language itself is specified according to the language definition of [RFC-5646](https://datatracker.ietf.org/doc/html/rfc5646).
+The language itself is specified according to the language definition in [RFC-5646](https://datatracker.ietf.org/doc/html/rfc5646).

 Examples:

-* `{lang=en-us}` for the english dialect spoken in the United States of America
+* `{lang=en-us}` for the dialect of English spoken in the United States of America

-* `{lang=de-at}` for the german language dialect spoken in Austria
+* `{lang=de-at}` for the dialect of German language spoken in Austria

-* `{lang=de-de}` for the german language dialect spoken in Germany
+* `{lang=de-de}` for the dialect of German language spoken in Germany

 The actual [typographic quotations marks](00001007040100) (`""...""`) are derived from the current language.